tonellotto/terrier-ef/README.md

 ```

 Number of threads to use.
 Anyway the maximum value will be the number of available cores.
 Default: 1.

 **Multi-threaded compressions is experimental -- caution advised due to threads competing for available memory!**

 ## Notes

 - supports (block) positions
 - does not support indices using fields

 ## Credits

 Developed by Nicola Tonellotto, ISTI-CNR.
+Contributions by Craig Macdonald, University of Glasgow, and Matteo Catena, ISTI-CNR.